kiran-brahma/obsidan/content/recommended-reading.md

 [The Art of Thinking Clearly](https://amzn.to/3TMfQyr) - A must-read for anyone keen to understand how to improve their decision-making process, this book helps you grasp all the flaws in our thinking process.

-[Superforecasting: The Art and Science of Prediction](https://amzn.to/3d1ldZZ) - Understand how Probabilistic Thinking can aid you in thinking about decisions in a more holistic manner than the usual binary form we use daily.
-(My Personal Notes)
+[[superforecasting-the-art-and-science-of-prediction|Superforecasting: The Art and Science of Prediction]] - Understand how Probabilistic Thinking can aid you in thinking about decisions in a more holistic manner than the usual binary form we use daily.

-[Predictably Irrational: The Hidden Forces that Shape Our Decisions](https://amzn.to/3Rvs3Wu) - This book introduced me to [Behavioral Economics](https://en.wikipedia.org/wiki/Behavioral_Economics), a topic everyone should be well aware of.
+[Predictably Irrational: The Hidden Forces that Shape Our Decisions](https://amzn.to/3Rvs3Wu) - This book introduced me to [Behavioural Economics](https://en.wikipedia.org/wiki/Behavioral_Economics), a topic everyone should be well aware of.
 It's a highly engaging read that opens your mind to new thinking.

 ## Startup